-- Students will be able to identify relevant sources of data, know how to access that data, and will be able to analyze it using both statistical and optimization techniques to support supply chain decision making.
+- Identify relevant sources of data, know how to access that data, and will be able to analyze it using both statistical and optimization techniques to support supply chain decision making.

-- Students will be able to identify and assess the opportunities and risks associated with global sources of supply and global markets for goods.
+- Identify and assess the opportunities and risks associated with global sources of supply and global markets for goods.

-- Students will develop a professional network of supply chain professionals in a wide variety of industries through engagement with the Executive Advisory Board, program alumni and affiliated companies and professional organizations.
+- Develop a professional network of supply chain professionals in a wide variety of industries through engagement with the Executive Advisory Board, program alumni and affiliated companies and professional organizations.

-- Students will be able to communicate their ideas and recommendations to individuals in all functional areas within an organization.
+- Communicate their ideas and recommendations to individuals in all functional areas within an organization.